-If you’re interested in day trading, you probably know that stock market news is an important part of your toolkit.
+If day trading has recently sparked your curiosity, you probably know that stock market news is an important part of your toolkit.

-News can cause quick volatility in stock that creates opportunities for traders to make a profit.
+News is a big catalyst in the market and can cause quick volatility in stock that creates opportunities for traders to make a profit.

 But how do you filter through stock market news?